AOEpeople/techradar/radar/2021-01-01/css-in-js.md

 Advantages of CSS-in-JS

-- Local Scoping instad of global namespace
+- Local Scoping instead of global namespace
 - No classname to element mapping
 - Use the full power of JavaScript to enhance CSS (loops, variables & more)
-- Dynamic syling & Theming (Access to state or props)
+- Dynamic styling & Theming (Access to state or props)
 - TypeScript Support

 Disadvantages of CSS-in-JS